jamescastells/steamos-utilities/README.md

 Not necesarily related to SteamOS, after some tinkering I found a way to enable multiple directories for ES-DE.
 This way, you can have ROMs in internal and external folders.

 Important to note is that you can not have the same system in several folders.
-That means, for example, that the "nes" folder will point to an internal folder, and the "wiiu" will point to an external folder; but the "wiiu" can't point to an internal and external folder.
+That means, for example, that the "NES" system will point to an internal folder, and the "WII U" system will point to an external folder; but the "WII U" system can't point both to an internal and external folder.

 This guide assumes that ES-DE is already configured using a (probably?) internal folder, and the user wants to use it in conjuntion with an external folder of ROMs.